alkivi-sas/projety-api/README.md

 If you want all the service using a regular user, you need to changes the user who runs the salt-master.
 Check https://docs.saltstack.com/en/latest/ref/configuration/nonroot.html for more info.
-We are assuming root is running the master in the following
+We are assuming saltuser is running the master in the following

+### In details

+Add the user in /etc/salt/master

+    cat /etc/salt/master | grep 'user:'
+    user: saltuser

+Then chown right files

+    chown -R saltuser /etc/salt /var/cache/salt /var/log/salt /var/run/salt

 ## Detailed installation